 5 Mistakes People Make When Buying Solar Power System

-No one is perfect and because rooftop solar is not an everyday purchase, following are few mistakes which people make when buying solar power system:
+No one is perfect and because rooftop solar is not an everyday purchase, the following are a few mistakes that people make when buying solar power systems:

 - Not Checking Reputation of a Company when Dealing with Them